dead8309/Kizzy/README.md

 - Click on Build and Run

 > **Warning**
-> This app uses the Discord Gateway connection so this might not be safe.
+> This app uses the Discord Gateway connection.
 Use this at your own risk.
 However people have been using custom rich presence for past 4-5 years and there's is still no case of account getting terminated.

 ## Translate